-Turner Classic Movies is proud to honor our late host, Robert Osborne, with the creation of the Robert Osborne Award.
-This annual award will be presented at the TCM Classic Film Festival to an individual whose work has helped keep the cultural heritage of classic films alive and thriving for generations to come.
-Osborne served as the host of Turner Classic Movies for 23 years, and his passion for film and wealth of knowledge as a film historian helped preserve the legacy of classic film.
-For the inaugural award, TCM will celebrate world-renowned filmmaker director Martin Scorsese and his longtime dedication to preserving and protecting motion picture history at the ninth annual Festival.
-This presentation will be made as part of the official Opening Night Gala at the TCL Chinese Theatre IMAX.
+Turner Classic Movies is proud to pay tribute to our late host, Robert Osborne, with the Robert Osborne Award.
+This award will be presented at the TCM Classic Film Festival to an individual whose work has helped keep the cultural heritage of classic film alive and thriving for future generations.
+As the host of Turner Classic Movies for more than 22 years, Osborne shared his passion and knowledge of classic film to help preserve its legacy.
+For the 3rd annual award, TCM will honor film historian, author and film critic Leonard Maltin for his dedication to recognizing and celebrating the history of film.

 Leonard Maltin will be presented with the Robert Osborne Award before a nitrate screening of COUNSELLOR AT LAW (1933) at the Egyptian Theatre.